Royal Moroccan Football Federation: Africa Cup Of Nations

 On 29 January 2011, the CAF Board decided that Morocco would host the 2015 Africa Cup of Nations, while the 2017 edition would be held in South Africa.

 In October 2014, the government of Morocco requested a postponement of the tournament due to the Ebola virus epidemic in West Africa.
 After the matter was discussed at the executive committee meeting on 2 November 2014, CAF decided to keep the date of the tournament, while also asking for a clarification from the Royal Moroccan Football Federation of whether they still wish to host the tournament.
 On 8 November, Morocco failed to meet this deadline to confirm it would host the tournament.
 Three days later CAF confirmed that Morocco would not host the tournament and a new host would be chosen from a list of countries which have expressed interest.
 Morocco, who had previously qualified as hosts, were disqualified from participation at the tournament.

 On 1 October 2022, Morocco announced its willingness to host the 2025 Africa Cup of Nations, after it was stripped from Guinea.
+On 27 September 2023, CAF announced that Morocco will host the 35th edition of the TotalEnergies CAF Africa Cup of Nations 2025.